jedg75/Projects/README.md

 Hello !

-You can find in this repository, some projects I have worked on.
+You can find:

+- in the LLM repository: various POC/trials with LLM.
-For the data projects, you can find a link to the presentation of each projects at the beginning of the notebook.
+- For the data projects, you can find a link to the presentation of each projects at the beginning of the notebook.

 You can also find it here: